Sparen/DanmakufuVideos/README.md

 # DanmakufuVideos
 Hello, viewers, and welcome to the DanmakufuVideos repository!

 This database holds links to the videos made by the danmakufu community.
+For those of you who want to use it, just download the repository!
+There are currently no plans for this to go live on the internet.

-Of course, it's incomplete, and that's where you come in!
+Of course, the database is incomplete, and that's where you come in!

 ## Submitting a new scripter
 To add a new scripter, there are a few key points: